kaustubhhakim/atmodeller/README.md

     poetry install
     ```

-To ensure that all developers are using the same settings there is a `settings.json` file in the `.vscode` directory.
+To ensure that all developers are using the same settings for linting and formatting (e.g., using pylint, black, isort, as installed as extensions in step 2) there is a `settings.json` file in the `.vscode` directory.
 These settings will take precedence over your user settings for this project only.

 ### Tarball